horovod/horovod/docs/timeline.md

 ![Cycle Markers](https://user-images.githubusercontent.com/16640218/51659458-64806100-1f5f-11e9-9a27-ba934ceec75f.png)

-Since this information makes timeline view very crowded it is not enabled by default.
+Since this information makes timeline view very crowded, it is not enabled by default.

 To add cycle markers to the timeline, set the `HOROVOD_TIMELINE_MARK_CYCLES` environment variable to `1`: